West Bengal born girl, accused of recruiting for JMB arrested in Bangladesh

 Intelligence Bureau officials tell OneIndia that Bengal has the most modules of the JMB.

 Recently, the NIA too carried out scores of arrests of JMB members from Bengaluru and other parts of South India.
-Some were found to be involved in the Burdhwan and Bodhgaya blasts as well.
+Some were found to be involved in the Burdwan and Bodhgaya blasts as well.